RoryBrennan-Jones/veri-datalog/dafny/lcf/README.md

 the pipe operator.
 In addition to these types, there is also support for certain builtin operations, such as equality operators and string and list builtins.

+### Noteable Test Cases

+* `connectivity2.pl` -- Causes a choicepoint that SWIPL fails and redoes
+* `connectivity4.pl` -- Causes a call, a fail, a redo, and an exit to happen consecutively at the same level
+* `node1.pl` -- Requires build_proof_tree to pay attention to level